ovh/docs/pages/web/hosting/connecting-to-database-on-database-server/guide.en-gb.md

 ####  With OVHcloud phpMyAdmin (for Private SQL only)

-In the services bar on the left-hand side of your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external},  click on the `Database`{.action} section, then select the SQL instance concerned.
+Log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager) and select `Web`{.action} in the top navigation bar.
+Click `Databases`{.action} in the services bar on the left-hand side, then choose the SQL instance concerned.

 In the `General information` tab, you will find the access link in the **Database administration** box, under “User interface”.